bnpr/Malt/docs/Documentation/Tooling.md

 *Malt* has built-in integration with [RenderDoc](https://renderdoc.org).
 It can be enabled by setting path to the **renderdoccmd** executable in the addon settings.
-Onnce Malt has been initialized, RendeDoc can be attached to Malt through the [attach to running instance](https://renderdoc.org/docs/window/capture_connection.html) option.
+Onnce Malt has been initialized, RenderDoc can be attached to Malt through the [attach to running instance](https://renderdoc.org/docs/window/capture_connection.html) option.

 ![](2022-04-02-18-02-24.png)